ladybug-tools/spider-covid-19-viz-3d/README.md

 Wish list items dealt with

+* 2020-04-13 ~ Theo ~ JavaScript file for each country and region
 * 2020-04-06 ~ Theo ~ In-world text as Three.js "SimpleText"
 * 2020-04-06 ~ Theo ~ Bars as "little crowns" - flared
 * 2020-03-24 ~ Theo ~ use Three.js fonts??
 * Better display of text in placards??
 * 2020-04-02 ~ Theo ~ Merge data from JHU and Wiki
 	* Data from CSVs to arrays of objects as opposed to arrays of strings as is current

 ### 2020-04-04

 Wish list items dealt with